openintegrationhub/Connectors/Adapters/README.md

 doing so makes sense.*

 ## Getting Started

-If you are planning to write your own Adapter while not being familiar with them, the document [`AdapterGuide`](/Adapters) is designed to be the starting point.
+1. If you are planning to write your own Adapter while not being familiar with them, the folder  [`GettingStarted`](GettingStarted) is designed to be the starting point.
 It explains the concept of the Adapter, how it works, the problems which an Adapter must solve and the recommended way of doing so.
-This document also includes a decision tree as well, helping you to discover which case your API falls into, respectively, how your Adapter should behave.<br>
+This document also includes a decision tree as well, helping you to discover which case your API falls into, respectively, how your Adapter should behave.

-After that you will find further information such as pre-defined actions and triggers for each case of the decision tree within the [`DesiredAdapterBehavior`](/AdapterChecklists/DesiredAdapterBehaviors).<br>
-[`AdapterBehaviorStandardization`](/Adapters/AdapterBehaviorStandardization) will then describe the various actions and triggers in detail, additional functionalities that an Adapter can perform and the standard way of exposing those. <br> To ensure high documentation quality please follow the [`documentation guidelines`](/AdapterChecklists/AdapterDescriptionAndDocumentationChecklist.md).
+2. [`AdapterBehaviorStandardization`](/Adapters/AdapterBehaviorStandardization) will then describe the various actions and triggers in detail, additional functionalities that an Adapter can perform and the standard way of exposing those.

-For actual implementations of Adapters, please checkout our examples for [`SnazzyContacts`](/Examples/SnazzyContactsAdapter) and [`Wice`](/Examples/WiceAdapter)!
+3. For actual implementations of Adapters, please checkout our examples for [`SnazzyContacts`](/Examples/SnazzyContactsAdapter) and [`Wice`](/Examples/WiceAdapter)!

-Once you have finished creating an Adapter there is a file called [AdapterFunctionalityChecklist](/AdapterChecklists/AdapterFunctionalityChecklist.md) which helps you to document all functionalities of your Adapter and therefore  make it more comprehensible for third parties.
+4. Once you have finished creating an Adapter there is a file called [AdapterFunctionalityChecklist](/AdapterChecklists/AdapterFunctionalityChecklist.md) which helps you to document all functionalities of your Adapter and therefore  make it more comprehensible for third parties.

-### Testing
-In order to test your component, different resources must be provided.
+5. In order to test your component, different resources must be provided.
 These resources are listed within the [RequirementsToTestOrBuildAnAdapter](/AdapterChecklists/RequirementsToTestOrBuildAnAdapter.md) file.